 Your Children's Centre team

 The Children’s Centres team is made up of health visitors, early years educators, group support workers, community nursery nurses and volunteer skills development coordinators.
-The team works with families with children under 5, individually and in groups, both in the home and in the Children’s Centre.
+The team works with families with children under five, individually and in groups, both in the home and in the Children’s Centre.
 The team will work closely with you and with other professionals such as midwives, GPs, speech therapists, social workers and school nurses, to plan the best care and support for you and your child.

 The Healthy Child Programme